calebtuttle/portfoliobuilder/README.md

 This ability to quickly buy a basket of stocks gives an investor the ability to construct, with no fees, a portfolio that is as diversified as one consisting of equity-comprised ETFs, and it gives the investor more weighting strategies than ETFs provide.

 Note: The Portfolio Builder documentation assumes a basic understanding of the stock market and portfolio weighting strategies.
-See [introductory readings](#Introductory-readings) to get a sense of the investing vocabulary used in this documentation.
+See [extra resources](#Extra-resources) to get a sense of the investing vocabulary used in this documentation.

 ## Motivation
 There are two primary motivations for this project: reducing fees and reclaiming ownership of the stocks in my portfolio.